 Co-operatives are established at a community level to ensure equal share of the benefits and responsibilities.

-Carbon Free Events & Green Earth Appeal have teams across the African continent working to establish sustainability and to end poverty for good.
+Carbon Free Events & our tree planting partner The Green Earth Appeal have teams across the African continent working to establish sustainability and to end poverty for good.

 Want to offset the Carbon Footprint of your business?